 Communication and Information Sharing Tools

-- Metrics, charts, and dashboards on product status, which is especially useful when the wiki is integrated with other tools such as the build server and task management system, since the tool can update product status automatically
+- Metrics, charts, and dashboards on product status, which is especially useful when the wiki is integrated with other tools such as the build server and task management system, as the tool can update product status automatically

 Instant messaging, audio teleconferencing, and video chat tools provide the following benefits:

-- Involve distributed teams in standup meetings
+- Engage distributed teams in standup meetings

 Desktop sharing and capturing tools provide the following benefits: